RachelFurlong-dev/milestone-project3-v1/README.md

 ## Frameworks, Libraries & Programs
 - Materialize 1.0.0
-    - Materialize was used to assist with the responsiveness and styling of the website; especially useful are the features for creating forms.
+    - Materialize is a modern responsive CSS framework based on Material Design by Google.
+Materialize was used to assist with the responsiveness and styling of the website; especially useful in this project  are the features for creating forms.
 - Google Fonts
     - Google Fonts was used - specifically the 'Inter’ web font, which is used for all text within the app
 - Font Awesome